Home Page

 6. Safeguards

-6.1 The Council/School recognises that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the alleged malpractice.
-The Council/School will not tolerate harassment or victimisation and will take action to protect individuals wherever possible provided that:
+6.1 The Council/Schools recognise that the decision to report a concern can be a difficult one to make, not least because of the fear of reprisal from those responsible for the alleged malpractice.
+The Council/Schools will not tolerate harassment or victimisation and will take action to protect individuals wherever possible provided that:

 The Internal Audit Manager or the monitoring officer will carry out a risk assessment to determine safeguards as necessary.